 Creating room data sheets in BriefBuilder

-In BriefBuilder, the required spaces for a project are defined in the Spaces & locations tree.
+In BriefBuilder, spaces can be defined in the Spaces & locations tree.

-In that ‘tree’ (essentially a structured list), you can define both typicals and project spaces.
+In this tree (database speak for a structured list), you can define typicals and project spaces.
 Typicals are the characteristic ‘building blocks’ or room types for your project, e.g. specific lab types for research facilities or different types of patient rooms for hospitals.
 Project spaces are the actual spaces that you need for specific departments or specific parts of the building.

-The detail views in BriefBuilder are typically structured as follows:
+The detail views in BriefBuilder are often structured as follows:

 Each of these aspects is explained in more detail below.